British mercenary details failed coup in book

 Zimbabwean President Robert Mugabe was reportedly thrilled with his catch: a former soldier of the hated British colonial power trying to topple a fellow African leader.

-Mann believes that U.S. intelligence spilled the beans about the coup plan so Washington could cozy up to Africa's third largest oil producer -- a charge for which he has no evidence.
+Mann believes that U.S. intelligence spilled the beans about the coup plan so Washington could cosy up to Africa's third largest oil producer -- a charge for which he has no evidence.

 He did hard time in Mugabe's prisons and in 2008 was extradited to Equatorial Guinea, where he says in his book he expected to be executed.